Víctor Elías

-Víctor Elías Villagrasa Álvarez (born March 3, 1991), popularly called Víctor Elías, is a Spanish actor, singer-songwriter, and musical director known for his role as Guillermo in the Spanish series, Los Serrano (2003).
+Víctor Elías Villagrasa Álvarez (born March 3, 1991), commonly known as Víctor Elías, is a Spanish actor, singer-songwriter, and musical director.

 Biography

 Elías was born on 3 March 1991, to father, Liberto Villagrasa Muñoz (1960–2007), a musician and his wife, Amelia Álvarez del Valle (1957–2022), an actress.
 He is a second cousin of Letizia Ortiz, the Queen consort of Spain.
-At a tender age, Victor had developed interest in music and acting since his parents belonged to both career.
-He started with drumming till he got to playing piano.
-At four, he had started acting minor plays including La vida Breve, El cerco de Numancia or Mariana Pineda.

-He debuted his first television screening at seven, in a 1998 episode of the Telecinco film series, Hermanas.
+He made his television debut in a 1998 episode of the Telecinco film series, Hermanas.
 Since then, he has featured as Nico in the series, Ellas son Así in 1999.
 He auditioned in 2001, and played the role of Carlos in the television series, Cuéntame cómo pasó.
 However, he was later ruled out since he was then older than the fictional character he was going to play.
 He had also appeared in the Antena 3 series, Antivicio.

 Between 2001 and 2002, Victor starred as a supporting actor in the daily series, Esencia de Poder on Telecinco, cinematic featuring in El espinazo del diablo and El florido pensil.
 In 2002, he appeared for four episodes in the series, Géminis, vendetta de amor, a film which aired in the Spanish broadcasting station La 1 de Televisión Española.
 Prior to the next year, he played Felisín in Ya No Vive Solo, as well as chosen by Luis San Narciso and Tonucha Vidal for Los Serrano on Telecinco in the same year.
 He formed the SJK band group in 2005 along his colleagues from the film Los Serrano including, Natalia Sánchez, Adrián Rodríguez and Andrés de la Cruz debuting his composed song, "I want to take off".
 He was also part of the group, The Folks in 2007 and 2008.

 Victor had an intermediate degree in piano from the Escuela de Música Creativa for modern music in Malasaña, Madrid.
 He proceeded to SAE Institute where he studied Audio Engineering.
 In 2010, he took part in Cinco Horas con Mario by Miguel Delibes.
 He worked on the musicals, The Call, The Hole 2, A Boy from a Magazine (performed at the Teatro La Latina) as well as directed When You Least Expect It at Teatro Rialto.
 Afterwards, he joined the Calle Palma group.
 Between 2012 and 2013, Victor he featured as Alfonso in the TVE series, Isabel.